Skip to Content

 Not sure what the student in your life is talking about?
 The following may help:

 Make the most of opportunities to find out all you can about life at Massey.
-View information about our Open Days, Careers Expos and Orientation Parents' programme.
+If students happen to live by one our campuses, come and have a look around.
+The Library, in particular, is open during weekends and evenings, and library staff are always willing to assist.
 You will also find Massey on Facebook, Twitter, Instagram and Linkedin.
 Search for ‘Massey University’ and join us there.
+We also hold Open Days and Careers Expos.

 Courses start at the beginning of semester, although some programmes have earlier starts.
 Make sure your student knows the starting date for their programme and has the necessary textbooks.
 Stream sites are usually open two weeks before the start of semester.
 This allows students to get familiar with the layout of the course and start early on the readings.